I’ve always loved MJ Bale suits, there is just something about their brand and range that gives a premium feel for quite a reasonable price.

-So when their team reached out and told me about a campaign they where running to test the durability of one of their suits I was pretty keen to get on board.
+So when their team reached out and told me about a campaign they where running to test the durability of one of their suits I was pretty keen to get on board and review the suit.

 MJ Bales suits are one of my favourite brands for off the rack suits.
 Made from premium Australian Merino wools that are more resistant to creasing.
 Making them more suitable for travel than the average suit as they are less likely to crease.